IvanMzk/gtensor/docs/tutorial.md

 std::cout<<std::endl<<t5;   //[(3,4){{1.1e-311,1.1e-311,1.1e-311,1.1e-311},{1.1e-311,1.1e-311,1.1e-311,1.1e-311},{1.1e-311,1.1e-311,4.94e-324,1.1e-311}}]
 ```

-Use shape constructor to make two tensors of shape (3,4).
+We use shape constructor to make two tensors of shape (3,4).
 Shape argument can be any container.
 Are tensor's elements initialized dependes on `storage` alias specified in Config template parameter.
 By default elements are not initialized for trivially-copyable data type, and initialized to default value otherwise.